 Increasing size has led to more focus on numbers, process, and increasing administration – however, with growth, benefits have actually diminished in recent years.
 Booz Allen Hamilton is very large and at times the matrix can be difficult to manage – plus, the pay can be all over the place.
 Training opportunities are plentiful, but you will need to show personal interest in order to take advantage of them.
 If you have a passion for government, good – your focus at BAH will be on federal work with few opportunities for commercial work.

-Located at 800 North Glebe Road in Arlington, the Accenture Washington, DC office has close to 4000 employees.
+Found at 800 North Glebe Road in Arlington, the Accenture Washington, DC office has close to 4000 employees.
 When Accenture recruiters were hiring across various locations a couple of years ago, they were asked a few common questions which they found extremely interesting – so they brought them to top management.
 Overall, prospective employees wanted to know most about environmental stewardship and flexible work arrangements.
 Therefore, the 90,000-square-foot office on North Glebe Road in Arlington is built around these key core values: flexibility, mobility, and connectivity.

 The space makes use of a set-up known as “hoteling,” in which staffers aren’t assigned a designated work space.
 They reserve one only on days when they plan to come to the office.
 Cool, or not?
 In one way, you’re permanently homeless.
 In another, you’re truly a member of a global firm.
 At Accenture in Washington, DC, there are no high-wall cubicles, but open spaces to increase and encourage collaboration of teams and provides a more relaxed, friendly and airy atmosphere.
 You can work virtually from anywhere in the building because of its state of the art technology.
 The hoteling system in the building is also a great help for new mothers in the firm as they can schedule a room for privacy when pumping or even breastfeeding.

 The Accenture Washington, DC office serves clients in the area of technology, consulting, and strategy.
 The office is stunning – arguably one of the best in the Accenture network.
 The people who work here are extremely intelligent and they challenge you to expand on your current role.
 The motto on the floor across the office is work hard, play harder!
+With a culture like that, Accenture notches the #5 spot on our list of top consulting firms in Washington DC.

 Located at 1001 G St NW, the Deloitte office in DC is home to not just the firm’s consulting arm, but multiple functional areas such as tax, strategy, financial services, and audit.